NovaSoftStudios/CheckEmails/README.md

 2. Once you find a collective of emails that you like paste it into the emails1.txt, and then copy the already emailed list from the shared google sheets (highlighted yellow) and paste it into emails2.txt

-3. Run main.py
+3. Run main.py (This removes duplicates)

-4. Run new.py
+4. Run new.py (This removes already emailed)

 5. The list in output.py are emails that have yet to me emailed.